adot8/8suite/README.md

 # 8suite
-Automated enumeration and privilege escalation scripts
+Automated enumeration and privilege escalation scripts for CTFs